emilyrosenberg/grain-free-friend/README.md

 - A person with new grain-free dietary restrictions who wants to find tasty substitute recipes efficiently.

 ### User Stories

 ### Structure
 #### Landing Page

+**Recipe Viewing**

 #### All Recipes
 #### Recipe Detail

+**Account Creation**
+The user can create an account with a username and password.
+This fuctionality comes from allauth.
+They can then log in, log out, create, update, and delete recipes, plus add and view favorites.
+#### Create an Account
+#### Login
+#### Logout

+**Recipe CRUD** <br>
+A logged-in user can:

+- Create a new recipe
+- Read posted recipes
+- Update recipes they have posted
+- Delete recipes they have posted
+Feedback messages accompany these user actions.

 #### Add Recipe
 #### Update Recipe
 #### Delete Recipe

+**Favorites** <br>
+A logged-in user can:
+- Save a recipe to their favorites
+A feedback message accompanies this user action.
+For future implementations, please read more [here](#future-implementations).

 #### Favorites
 #### Favorite Finder
 #### About